Driveway Gravel Calculator

 If you don’t enter your own density, the tool assumes a standard gravel density of 1,600 kg/m³.
 You can override this if your supplier gives a different value.

-Pro tip: Add 5–10% extra to account for compaction, slope variation, or waste.
+Pro tip: Add 5–10 % extra to account for compaction, slope variation, sub‑base overlap, or general waste.

 What If My Driveway Is Neither Straight Nor Curved?